uci-rendering/diff-render-website/hugo/content/docs/diff_render/basics/_index.md

 # bookFlatSection: false
 # bookToc: true
 # bookHidden: false
-# bookCollapseSection: false
+bookCollapseSection: true
 # bookComments: false
 # bookSearchExclude: false
 ---

 # Physics-Based Differentiable Rendering: Basics

-In this section, we cover the mathematical and algorithmic preliminaries.
+In this section, we cover important mathematical and algorithmic preliminaries that will be used repeatedly in the rest of the tutorials.